VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 export USE_LIBPCRE=yes
 brew reinstall --build-from-source git
 ```
+It might be necessary to additionally restart the terminal after running mentioned commands.

 Also, some issues with `bash` itself have been reported.
 Make sure that the version you are using is 5.1 or later.